thecillu/empatica-aws-stack/README.md

 - Change dir to `empatica-webapp`

-**IMPORTANT**: Take note of the `ALB address` because we need to configure it in the Angular WebApp later
 - Open the prod environment file to the path `src/environments/environment.prod.ts` and change the variable apiBaseUrl with the ALB address created before:

 Example: